 When emotions are running high, everyone needs time to calm down and feel better so that they can “improve their game.”
-Dr. Jane Nelsen, author of Positive Time Out, advocates that children have very immature levels of brain development and need a lot of help in regulating their emotions.
+Dr. Jane Nelsen, author of Positive Discipline: The First Three Years, advocates that children have very immature levels of brain development and need a lot of help in regulating their emotions.

 “Where in the world did we get this crazy idea that in order for children to do better, first we have to make them feel worse?” says Nelsen.
 “Children do better when they feel better.”

 She says that the way many time-outs are implemented only serve to make a child feel worse.
 They make a child feel ashamed, or isolated when they could be opportunities to help children learn how to handle strong emotions.